-- Spinal orthoses and additions to spinal orthoses, including those for scoliosis - Lower-limb orthoses and additions to lower-limb orthoses, including fracture orthoses - Foot orthoses, including inserts, orthopedic shoes, surgical boots, heel lifts, and wedges - Upper-limb orthoses and additions to upper-limb orthoses, including fracture orthoses - Other orthopedic devices, including protective helmets and dynamic splints - Repairs, replacements, and modifications - Orthotic device training - Note: Training in the use of an orthotic device for a client who has not worn one previously, has not worn one for a prolonged period, or is receiving a different type is a benefit when the training is provided by a physical or occupational therapist. - The Physical Therapy, Occupational Therapy, and Speech Therapy Services Handbook (Vol. 2, Provider Handbooks) for additional information about physical and occupational therapy services.
+- Spinal orthoses and additions to spinal orthoses, including those for scoliosis - · Lower-limb orthoses and additions to lower-limb orthoses, including fracture orthoses - Foot orthoses, including inserts, orthopedic shoes, surgical boots, heel lifts, and wedges - Upper-limb orthoses and additions to upper-limb orthoses, including fracture orthoses - Other orthopedic devices, including protective helmets and dynamic splints - Repairs, replacements, and modifications - Orthotic device training - Note: Training in the use of an orthotic device for a client who has not worn one previously, has not worn one for a prolonged period, or is receiving a different type is a benefit when the training is provided by a physical or occupational therapist. - Referto: The Physical Therapy, Occupational Therapy, and Speech Therapy Services Handbook (Vol. 2, Provider Handbooks) for additional information about physical and occupational therapy services.

-As defined by the Texas State Board of Orthotics and Prosthetics the following definitions are used by Texas Medicaid:
+The following definitions are used by Texas Medicaid: